McCarthy signs on to resolution to censure Schiff for 'parody' reading of Ukraine call

 “I have a favor I want from you,” Schiff said while appearing to read from a paper.
 “And I’m going to say this only seven times, so you better listen good.
 I want you to make up dirt on my political opponent, understand?
 Lots of it, on this and on that.”

-Schiff later chalked his fictional summary of the controversial phone call to parody.
+Schiff later chalked up his fictional summary of the controversial phone call to parody.

 “My summary of the president’s call was meant to be at least, part, in parody,” Schiff said.
 “The fact that that’s not clear is a separate problem in and of itself.
 Of course, the president never said, ‘If you don’t understand me I’m going to say it seven more times,’ my point is, that’s the message that the Ukraine president was receiving in not so many words.”